 He nodded at her with an absent smile and went back to his work.
-Behind him the creature gave another, awful twitch, and its eyes still burned.
+Behind him, the creature gave another awful twitch, and its eyes still burned.

-Charlie shivered, and drew herself back to the present.
+Charlie shivered and drew herself back to the present.
 She glanced behind her, feeling exposed.
-She looked down, and her gaze fixed on something: three widelyspaced grooves in the ground.
+She looked down, and her gaze fixed on something: three widely spaced grooves in the ground.
 She knelt, thoughtful, and ran her finger over one of them.
 The gravel was scattered away, the marks worn heavily into the dirt.
 A camera tripod of some sort?
 It was the first unfamiliar thing she'd seen.
 The door to the workshop was cracked open slightly, inviting, but she felt no desire to go inside.
-Quickly, she headed back to her car.
-Settling into the driver's seat, she stopped.
+Quickly, she headed back to her car, but she stopped as soon as she settled into the driver's seat.
 Her keys were gone, having probably fallen out of her pocket somewhere inside the house.

-She retraced her steps, only glancing into the living room and kitchen before heading up to her bedroom.
-The keys were on the wicker chair, beside Theodore the bear.
-She picked them up and jangled them for a moment, not quite ready to leave the \\\\\ebook converter DEMO Watermarks\\\\\\ room behind.
+She retraced her steps, merely glancing into the living room and kitchen before heading up to her bedroom.
+The keys were on the wicker chair, beside Theodore the rabbit.
+She picked them up and jangled them for a moment, not quite ready to leave the room behind.
 She sat down on the bed.
-Stanley the unicorn had come back around to the bed before stopping, as he always did, and as she sat, she patted him absently on the head.
+Stanley the unicorn had stopped beside the bed as he always did, and as she sat, she patted him absently on the head.
 It had grown dark while she was outside, and the room was now cast in shadows.
-Somehow, without the bright sunlight, the toys' flaws, their deterioration, were thrown into sharp relief.
+Somehow, without the bright sunlight, the toys' flaws and deterioration were thrown into sharp relief.
 Theodore's eyes no longer shone, and his thin fur and hanging ear made him look like a sickly vagabond.
-When she looked down at Stanley the rust around his eyes made them look like hollow sockets, and his bared teeth, which she had always thought of as a smile, became the awful, knowing grin of a skull.
-Charlie stood up, careful not to touch him, and hurried toward the door, but she tripped on the tracks and fell sprawling on the floor, her foot catching on the wheel beside the bed as she went.
+When she looked down at Stanley, the rust around his eyes made them look like hollow sockets, and his bared teeth, which she had always thought of as a smile, became the awful, knowing grin of a skull.
+Charlie stood up, careful not to touch him, and hurried toward the door, but her foot caught on the wheel beside the bed.
+She tripped on the tracks and fell sprawling to the floor.
 There was a whir of spinning metal, and as she raised her head, a small pair of feet appeared under her nose, clad in shining patent leather.
 She looked up.

 There above her was Ella, staring down at her, silent and uninvited, her glassy eyes almost appearing to see.
-The teacup and saucer were held out before her with a military stiffness, and Charlie got up cautiously, taking care not to disturb the doll.
-She went out of the room, stepping carefully to avoid accidentally activating any other toys, and as she went Ella almost matched her pace, retreating to her closet.
+The teacup and saucer were held out before her with a military stiffness.
+Charlie got up cautiously, taking care not to disturb the doll.
+She left the room, stepping carefully to avoid accidentally activating any other toys.
+As Charlie went, Ella retreated to her closet, almost matching her pace.